FabricMC/fabric-docs/develop/items/custom-armor.md

 As with all items, you should create translation keys for them as well.

-## Texturing and Modelling
+## Texturing and Modelling {#texturing-and-modelling}

 You will need to create two sets of textures:

 - Textures and models for the items themselves.
 - The actual armor texture that is visible when an entity wears the armor.

-### Item Textures and Model
+### Item Textures and Model {#item-textures-and-model}

-These textures are no different to other items - you must create the textures, and create a generic generated item model - which was covered in the [Creating Your First Item](./first-item.md#adding-a-texture-and-model) guide.
+These textures are no different to other items - you must create the textures, and create a generic generated item model - which was covered in the [Creating Your First Item](./first-item#adding-a-texture-and-model) guide.

 For example purposes, you may use the following textures and model JSON as a reference.